SahilMund/Hospital-API/README.md

 * Doctors can log in ,Each time a patient visits, the doctor will follow 2 steps
-- Register the patient in the app (using phone number, if the patient already exists, just return the patient info in the API)
+- Register the patient in the app (using phone number, if the patient already exists, just return the patient info in the API).
-- After the checkup, create a Report
+- After the checkup, doctor will create a Report.

 * Patient Report will have the following fields
 - Created by doctor